 Children will have just as much fun during their break as in our previous camps, the only difference here will be the reduced number of children in any one area.

 To assure our families in these uncertain times - we are offering refunds on all Camps if we are forced to cancel due to new government advisories/restrictions (e.g. school closures) or cannot deliver the camps.

-Our maintenance and cleaning teams will be conducting a deep clean of the schools before and after the camp week, all facilities used and will be conducting more frequent cleaning of eating/shared areas.
+Our maintenance and cleaning teams will be conducting a deep clean of the school before and after the camp week (and for some equipment DAILY).

 We look forward to welcoming all families, old and new, to our exciting Easter Camps this year and would like to also thank all members of our community for their support as we work tirelessly towards keeping our camp locations a SAFE & HAPPY environment for all!

 Here are some questions we often get asked about our response to COVID-19.
 You may find the answer to your own question here.